thynnine/pysic/doc/coordinator class.rst

 plenty of parameters.

-To ease the handling of all the parameters, a wrapper class :class:`~pysic.BondOrderParameters` is defined.
+To ease the handling of all the parameters, a wrapper class :class:`~pysic.interactions.bondorder.BondOrderParameters` is defined.
 A single instance of this class defines the type of bond order factor and contains the cutoffs and parameters for one set of elements.
-The :class:`~pysic.Coordinator` object then collects these parameters in one bundle.
+The :class:`~pysic.interactions.bondorder.Coordinator` object then collects these parameters in one bundle.

-The bond order types and all associated parameters are explained in the documentation of :class:`~pysic.BondOrderParameters`.
+The bond order types and all associated parameters are explained in the documentation of :class:`~pysic.interactions.bondorder.BondOrderParameters`.

 .. file:mixing bond order types